Critical pedagogy: Resistance from students

 Students sometimes resist critical pedagogy.
 Student resistance to critical pedagogy can be attributed to a variety of reasons.
 Student objections may be due to ideological reasons, religious or moral convictions, fear of criticism, or discomfort with controversial issues.
 Kristen Seas argues: "Resistance in this context thus occurs when students are asked to shift not only their perspectives, but also their subjectivities as they accept or reject assumptions that contribute to the pedagogical arguments being constructed."
 Karen Kopelson asserts that resistance to new information or ideologies, introduced in the classroom, is a natural response to persuasive messages that are unfamiliar.

 Kristen Seas further explains: "Students [often] reject the teacher's message because they see it as coercive, they do not agree with it, or they feel excluded by it."
 Karen Kopelson concludes "that many if not most students come to the university in order to gain access to and eventual enfranchisement in 'the establishment,' not to critique and reject its privileges."
-To overcome student resistance to critical pedagogy, teachers must enact strategic measures to help their students negotiate controversial topics.